Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Schemes for Implementing the Clifford Group by Braiding

 \section{Schemes for Implementing the Clifford Group by Braiding}

-In this section, we explore examples of schemes that allow for the Clifford group to be implemented by braiding.
-In particular, we generalise the scheme for implementing the Clifford group by braiding twists in the two-dimensional surface code to higher dimensional codes.
-In doing so we demonstrate a very general result: that any code with domain walls that can condense a \textit{generalised fermion} can be used to realise the full Clifford group by braiding.
-By a generalised fermion, we mean an eigenstate excitation of any spatial dimension, such that a exchanging a pair of such excitations gives a phase of $-1$.
-The Clifford group can be used to achieve universality when supplemented by magic state distillation.
-Thus, the generalisation allows for an approach to realising universality in a large class of topological codes.
+In this section, we explore examples of schemes to implement the full Clifford group fault-tolerantly in topological stabilizer codes.
+In particular, we generalise the scheme of Ref.~\cite{Brown} for implementing the Clifford group by braiding twists in the two-dimensional surface code to higher dimensional codes.
+In doing so, we demonstrate a very general result: that any code with twists that can condense a \textit{generalised fermion} can be used to implement the full Clifford group by braiding.
+By a generalised fermion, we mean an eigenstate excitation of any spatial dimension with the property that exchanging a pair of such excitations gives a phase of $-1$.
+As the Clifford group can be used to achieve universality when supplemented by magic state distillation \cite{MSD}, this generalisation gives a framework for universal quantum computation in a large class of topological stabilizer codes.